 While many families don’t think they have anything worth “hacking” – that couldn’t be further from the truth.
 If your family doesn’t already use a password manager, now is a great time to start.

-Join our new course Why Every Family Needs a Password Manager.
-Or, join our monthly membership to get access to our up-to-date safety videos that motivate your students to be positive online.
+Join our our workshop: Why Every Family Needs a Password Manager.
+Or, join our monthly membership to get access to our up-to-date safety videos that motivate your students to stay safe and positive online.